Do cats like snow?

 6. Weaving, circles and figures of eight

 You can do these exercises in your house or, depending on the weather, in your garden.
 The idea is to encourage your dog to walk in a nice big circle or figure of eight, or to walk between weaving poles.
-All of these exercises will help strengthen your dog’s muscles and increase their range of motion.
+These exercises help to strengthen your dog’s muscles and increase their range of motion.

-When your dog is walking in a circle, they are increasing the weight load on their inside legs, helping to increase muscle strength.
-As well as this there outside legs are having to stretch further than normal to get around the circle and therefore, increasing flexibility and range of motion.
-However, it is important with circle work that you change direction, so you target both sides of the dog.
+When your dog walks in a circle, they increase the weight load on their inside legs, helping increase muscle strength.
+As well as this, their outside legs have to stretch further than normal to get around the circle, and therefore increase so you target both sides of the dog.

 Before attempting these exercises, ask for your veterinary physiotherapist’s advice.
 They’ll suggest different numbers of repetitions depending on your dog’s age and condition.
 Also, if your dog has very stiff joints, walking in circles would not be recommended as this could put additional pressure on their joints.